cosc-254-huim/huim/ProjectProposal.md

 ## Experiments

-The basis for our experiments came from previous research literature on both FHM and two-phase specifically.
+The basis for our experiments came from previous research literature on both Two-Phase and FHM specifically.
 Concretely, we plan to test the following:

 1. **Execution time:** Obviously, one of the most important criteria to test would be execution time of the algorithms.
 Especially as the data scales larger, it is important that our algorithms perform as quickly as possible.
-To do this, we will implement a similar timing procedure to HW1 on Frequent Itemset Mining using `timit()`.
+To do this, we will implement a similar timing procedure to HW1 on Frequent Items Mining using `timit()`.
 2. **Pruning effectiveness:** One of the major differences between FHM and Two-Phase is the implementation of pruning through a mechanism named EUCP (Estimated Utility Co-occurrence Pruning), which relies on a structure called the EUCS, as previously mentioned.
 To do this, we will measure the percentage of candidates pruned for each dataset, and attempt to see if a relationship exists between pruning and runtime.
 3. **Memory overhead:** We should also be concerned about memory for both the Two-Phase and FHM algorithms.
 We can do this by monitoring the memory footprint of each algorithm.
 The library `psutil` can be used to show the memory footprint of a particular program.
 4. **Scalability:** We also want to make sure that our algorithms perform well as the number of transactions increases.
 To do this, we have chosen datasets of intentionally different sizes.
 We also intend to vary the number of transactions for each dataset while setting the minimum utility parameter to observe the influence of the number of transactions on execution time.